Michael Carter Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 Season Stats

-- The Jets have called a pass in 61.6% of their plays from scrimmage this year while staying on the ground 38.4% of the time.
-This offensive attack ranks 25th in the NFL in points scored.
+- The Jets have run 61.6% passing plays and 38.4% rushing plays this season.
+They rank 25th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Carter's matchup with the Bills.